tejlibre/ActionFPS-Book/glossary.md

 A Game mode where a a player scores for a team by bringing back the enemy's flag to his own base.

+## Clan

+A group of players who play together.

 ## CTF

 See **Capture The Flag.**